 I totally understand being the person who says, "OMG THIS IS SUCH A GREAT IDEA FOR THE NEW YEAR EVEN THOUGH IT'S DECEMBER 10 LET'S JUST DO IT!"

 You can ask my teammates and my closest friends: I'm 100% the person who enjoys taking an idea from 0 to 100 in about six days.
-But I have a lot of tools in my belt as a digital marketer, community builder, and someone with an engaged audience.
+But I have a lot of tools in my belt as a digital marketer, community builder, and someone with an engaged audience at Love Local.
 I know that I can typically (not always) pull off wild ideas because I've been doing it for a long time and know how to rinse and repeat the process, depending on what it is I want to launch.

 I also want to acknowledge that a quick launch or limited promotion can help you generate cash for your business.
 Sometimes things get tight, and you need the extra dough to cover your bills or get the team paid.
 These launches you create come from both a good place and a place of desperation.
 It's real.
 I've been in that place.